 Have you ever updated your Adobe Design Suite but been too busy to really investigate the new features?

-You keep plowing along, using the tools the way you’ve always done until they change something that requires you learn the “new way,” promising yourself the whole time that you’ll figure out what you’ve been missing when you “get around to it.”
+You keep ploughing along, using the tools the way you’ve always done until they change something that requires you to learn the “new way,” promising yourself the whole time that you’ll figure out what you’ve been missing when you “get around to it.”

 (This happens to me ALL the time.)